On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART: Related Work

 \section{Related Work}

 \paragraph{Word Ordering Modeling} Early work uses syntactic models \cite{od:zhangccg,od:liu} and language models \cite{od:zhangccang,od:liu2} to rank candidate permutations of input words. \citet{od:liu2} and \citet{od:rush} discuss their relative importance.
 Syntactic models rank candidates with the probability of the jointly predicted parse tree.
 They can be linear models \cite{od:wang} or neural networks \cite{od:song} with hand-crafted features.
 Language models use the probability of the output sentence for ranking.
-Early work uses statistical n-gram models \cite{od:zhangccang}.
-Recurrent neural networks \cite{od:rush} are later adopted.
-Most related to our work, \citet{od:hasler} and \citet{od:tao} formulate word ordering as conditional generation. \citet{od:hasler} uses an LSTM decoder with attention \cite{rnnsearch} and an encoder degenerating to an embedding layer. \citet{od:tao} stack self-attention \cite{attention} layers as the encoder and a decoder from pointer network \cite{pointer}.
-Both encode the bag-of-words inputs with permutation invariant word encoders.
-In contrast, we turn bag-of-words inputs into subword sequences and feed them to standard sequence-to-sequence models.
+Early work uses statistical n-gram models \cite{od:zhangccang}, which are later replaced by recurrent neural networks \cite{od:rush}.
+Most related to our work, \citet{od:hasler} and \citet{od:tao} formulate word ordering as conditional generation. \citet{od:hasler} uses an LSTM decoder with attention \cite{rnnsearch} and an encoder degenerating to an embedding layer. \citet{od:tao} stack self-attention \cite{attention} layers as the encoder and use a decoder from pointer network \cite{pointer}.
+Both encode bag-of-words inputs with permutation invariant \emph{word} encoders.
+In contrast, we turn bag-of-words inputs into \emph{subword} pseudo-sequences and feed them to standard sequence-to-sequence models.
 Instead of investigating features, prediction targets, and model architectures as in previous work, we focus on the utility of BART in the task.

 \paragraph{Word Ordering Decoding} Early work relies on time-constrained best-first-search \cite{od:white,od:zhangccg}.
 As it lacks an asymptotic upper bound for time complexity \cite{od:liu}, later work with syntactic models \cite{od:song}, language models \cite{od:rush}, and conditional generation models \cite{od:hasler,od:tao} adopt beam search for decoding.
 All previous work assumes an output space constrained to permutations of input words except for \citet{od:tao}, who assume the output to be any sequences permitted by the vocabulary.
 However, the effect of such unconstrained output space is unexamined.
 We compare the difference between beam search with constrained and unconstrained output spaces.